LGBTQ MinistryFostering full participation for all in local congregations

 FORMAT AND SCHEDULE

-The structure for this interactive online seminar is informed and inspired by this Great Commandment text with its call to create inclusive community.
-Surely the commitment and creation of inclusive faith communities inspires church growth in every possible way.
-The first three content sessions are:
+The structure for this interactive online seminar, occuring consecutive Wednesdays at 4:00p PST, is informed and inspired by this Great Commandment text with its call to create loving and affirming community.
+Surely the commitment and creation of affirming faith communities inspires church growth in every possible way.

-In the final session, each participant designs and implements a grassroots project focused upon inclusion in a context of one’s own choosing.
+In the final session, each participant designs and implements a grassroots project focused upon affirming LGBTQ ministry in a context of one’s own choosing.
 Seminar faculty will serve as guides to accompany each participant with their community project.

 Projects are eligible for $2000 Wisdom Grants that will support your local efforts.
 Recipients of Wisdom Grants will also travel to campus to present at the Center’s annual Wisdom Conference.